OHeckIsThatSam/JoeChessEngine/README.md

 ## Overview

 I suck at Chess.
 But less so at coding, maybe?
 The aim of this project is to create an engine which is better than me at chess.
 I was inspired by Sebastian Lague’s YouTube series: https://www.youtube.com/watch?v=_vqlIPDR2TU&list=PLFt_AvWsXl0cvHyu32ajwh2qU1i6hl77c.
 Which is worth watching if you’re at all interested.
 My engine will be using a lot of the techniques Sebastian’s Chess Bot does.
-Mainly due to the quality of his explanations but also the wide use of the techniques means it’s nicely digestible for a beginner like myself.
+Mainly due to the quality of his explanations but also the frequency of adoption these techniques in other engines and in online resources means it’s nicely digestible for a beginner like myself.

 Like a lot of people online chess was a great distraction during the lockdowns.
 I was taught chess by my granddad Joe but never got the chance to share the interest as an adult.
 I’m sure he’d have been interested having been a programmer himself.